mortenivar/Jed-modes/README.lua.txt

                                    Issues:

-It is not possible in Jed to define a string using string begin and end delimiters, spanning multiple lines.
+It is not possible to define a string using string begin and end delimiters with the define_syntax() function in Jed.
 In lua, a string enclosed in double brackets, like [[string]], is therefore not correctly highlighted as a string.
-I have used a comment syntax for it instead, which is not optimal, but it ensures that such strings do not affect the identation.

 Send suggestions or bug reports to: mortenbo at hotmail dot com